andrelouiz/Library-Project/README.md

 <p id="description">Library Project

-Created a batch file which will allow us to create delete and search bibliographic records.
+Created a batch file which will allow you to create delete and search bibliographic records.
 Each record should be a text file containing some lines.
 Each line should contain field type (eg. word “author” or “title”) and field contents.

 eg.
 <p>